MicrosoftDocs/Viva/Viva/engage/badges.md

 ![Image of the interface for users to turn off Answers badges](/Viva/media/engage/IMG/badges-turn-off.png)

 >[!NOTE]
-> This feature is on by default except customers with Finland billing address and the organizations who use the education license.
+> This feature is on by default except for customers with Finland billing addresses and the organizations who use the education license.

 ## Frequently asked questions